patternfly/training-scenarios/react-components/toolbar-filter/step4.md

-One particular type of data toolbar group is called the toggle group.
-A `DataToolbarToggleGroup` can be used to collapse a set of items into an overlay panel at a certain breakpoint.
-This allows complex toolbars with multiple items and groups of items to be responsive.
+<strong>Note: </strong> One particular type of data toolbar group is called the toggle group.
+The `DataToolbarToggleGroup` collapses a set of items into an overlay panel at a specific breakpoint.
+The method allows complex toolbars with multiple items and groups of items to be responsive.

 A toggle group is useful for containing filter controls, for example.
 When the toolbar responds to adapt to a mobile viewport, the contents contained in a toggle group will collapse into an overlay panel that can be toggled by clicking the Filter icon.

-Using a `DataToolbarToggleGroup` requires both a `toggleIcon` and `breakpoint` property.
-The `toggleIcon` is a ReactNode which is displayed instead of the children of `DataToolbarToggleGroup` once the viewport width shrinks below the passed in breakpoint.
+- Using a `DataToolbarToggleGroup` requires both a `toggleIcon` and `breakpoint` property.
+The `toggleIcon` is a ReactNode which is displayed instead of the children of `DataToolbarToggleGroup`.
+This occurs once the viewport width shrinks below the passed in breakpoint.

-1) **Locate both the `DataToolbarItem` with `variant="search-filter"` and the `DataToolbarGroup` with `variant="filter-group"`**
+1) <strong>Locate both the `DataToolbarItem` with `variant="search-filter"` and the `DataToolbarGroup` with `variant="filter-group"`</strong>

-**Hint:** Both the `DataToolbarItem` and `DataToolbarGroup` to locate are siblings of each other.
+<strong>Hint:</strong> Both the `DataToolbarItem` and `DataToolbarGroup` to locate are siblings of each other.

 <pre class="file">
 &lt;DataToolbarItem variant=&quot;search-filter&quot;&gt;